nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 On the face of it this sounds like the NSA's geniuses have reverse-engineered some core cryptographic principles - e.g. worked out how to quickly deduce prime factors from a public key ([read an explanation of RSA][cryp-explained-prime-factors]).

 This would be very serious.
-I was sceptical though, because I believe that the if there were key vulnerabilities in public algorythms, the public would have found them long before the NSA.
+I was sceptical though, because I believe that if there were key vulnerabilities in public algorythms, the public would have found them long before the NSA.
 They don't have a monopoly on good mathematicians.
 This is, after all, why open-source code and public algorythms are inherently more secure.

 The truth
 ===